apache/systemds/docs/native-backend.md

 This section describes how to compile shared libraries in the folder `src/main/cpp/lib`.
 This is required when the developer makes changes to cpp directory or while validating the source package during the release process.

-To force SystemML to use OpenBLAS instead of Intel MKL if both are installed, please set the environment variable `SYSTEMML_BLAS` to `openblas`.
-This environment variable is used internally for testing and is not required for users.

 ## Intro to CMake
 If you are familiar with cmake, skip this section.